-Berlin Christmas Markets 2026 – Dates, Locations & Programme
+Berlin Christmas Markets 2026 – Dates, Locations & What to Expect

 Berlin, the cosmopolitan heart of Germany, welcomes millions of visitors every year during the festive season.
-The city transforms into a fairy-tale winter village with more than 50 Berlin Christmas markets to explore.
-Thinking about a visit to Berlin at Christmas time?
-Read on to find out everything you need to know – when, where and what to expect at the Christmas markets in Berlin.
+The city transforms into a fairytale winter village with over 50 Berlin Christmas markets to explore.
+Thinking about a visit?
+Read on for everything you need to know – when, where, and what to expect at the best Christmas markets in Berlin.

 Berlin Christmas Markets